Iran executes 2 more men detained amid nationwide protests | Law-Order

 The protests began in mid-September, when 22-year-old Amini died after being arrested by Iran's morality police for allegedly violating the Islamic Republic's strict dress code.
 Women have played a leading role in the protests, with many publicly stripping off the compulsory Islamic headscarf, known as the hijab.

-The protests mark one of the biggest challenges to Iran's theocracy since the 1979 Islamic Revolution.
+The protests mark one of the biggest challenges to Iran's theocracy since the 1979 revolution.
 Security forces have used live ammunition, bird shot, tear gas and batons to disperse protesters, according to rights groups.

+Also on Saturday, Iran's supreme leader Ayatollah Ali Khamenei appointed a new hard-line chief of police, the official IRNA news agency reported.
+Gen. Ahmad Reza Radan replaced outgoing Gen. Hossein Ashtari after Ashtari's eight-year term of service ended.

+Radan, who served as acting commander of police from 2008-2014, is known for his harsh handling of protesters during post-election turmoil in 2009.
+He also imposed measures against women wearing loose Islamic veils and young men with long hair.
+The U.S. and Europe imposed sanctions on Radan for human rights violations in 2009 and 2010.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)